kylenguy3n/ManualTVShowTrackerApp/README.md

 ## Instructions for Grader:
-- Add a show to one of the television lists by clicking on a button labelled "Add a show" within the tab of one of the lists
+- Add a show to one of the television lists by clicking on a button labelled "Add a show" within the tab of one of the lists (first event requirement)
-- Remove an existing show from the television lists by clicking on a button labelled "Remove a show" within the tab of one of the lists, and then choosing which show to remove within the list
+- Remove an existing show from the television lists by clicking on a button labelled "Remove a show" within the tab of one of the lists, and then choosing which show to remove within the list (second event requirement)
 - Save the changes made to each of the TV lists by clicking on a button labelled "Save Current Data" in the main menu
 - Load the previously saved changes from the last saved state by clicking on a button labelled "Load Last Saved Data" in the main menu
 - Clear any current data in the TV lists by clicking on a button labelled "Clear Current Data" in the main menu
 - Locate the visual component, the TV Tracker logo, on the main menu of the GUI

+## Phase 4: Task 2

+Event Log:

+Tue Nov 29 01:34:59 PST 2022\
+Added Andor to Plan to Watch

+Tue Nov 29 01:34:59 PST 2022\
+Added Jojo's Bizarre Adventures to Plan to Watch

+Tue Nov 29 01:34:59 PST 2022\
+Added Regular Show to Completed

+Tue Nov 29 01:34:59 PST 2022\
+Added Better Call Saul to Favourite Shows

+Tue Nov 29 01:35:14 PST 2022\
+Added Test Show 1 to Currently Watching

+Tue Nov 29 01:35:19 PST 2022\
+Added Test Show 2 to Currently Watching

+Tue Nov 29 01:35:22 PST 2022\
+Removed Test Show 1 from Currently Watching

+Tue Nov 29 01:35:28 PST 2022\
+Added Test Show 3 to Favourite Shows

+Tue Nov 29 01:35:33 PST 2022\
+Added Test Show 4 to Completed

+Tue Nov 29 01:35:42 PST 2022\
+Added Test Show 5 to Plan to Watch

+Tue Nov 29 01:35:46 PST 2022\
+Removed Test Show 4 from Completed

+Tue Nov 29 01:35:50 PST 2022\
+Removed Test Show 2 from Currently Watching